Blog >

 It often happens in a stock market that we buy a share and its price starts acting negatively and if it continues to fall then often traders tend to sell those shares which results in loss even on fundamentally strong shares.

-What is Averaging Down in Stock Market?
+What Is Averaging In Stock Market?

 For example- We have purchased 100 shares of AB Ltd. for Rs.1000 and the value of our investment is Rs.1,00,000.
 Now, if the share price of AB Ltd. reduces to Rs.900 per share then we will incur a loss of Rs.100 on each share of AB Ltd. Now we will have three options: